Donor Sibling Registry: History

 The DSR began as a Yahoo! group, which was created in September 2000.
-It was started by Wendy Kramer and her then 10-year-old son Ryan Kramer as a means of communicating with other offspring of artificial insemination.
+It was started by Wendy Kramer and her 10-year-old son Ryan Kramer, who was conceived via an anonymous sperm donor, as a means of communicating with half siblings who were conceived from the same donor.
 After the first year, the group was home to only 37 members.
 In October 2002, Wendy created a press release which was sent to local news agencies.
 The story was picked up by Denver's NBC affiliate, KUSA-TV.
 Shortly after, a small article about the DSR was written for The Denver Post.
 This article led to national and international media coverage, giving the DSR enough exposure to grow its member base into the thousands.
 In 2003 the DSR became a 501(c)3 charity organization and moved from a Yahoo group to its own database website.

 Research

-The DSR has conducted and published dozens of papers in peer-reviewed academic and legal journals.
+The DSR has published dozens of papers in peer-reviewed academic and legal journals.